Applying to UCI

 - TOEFL or IELTS If required; scores will be sent directly to UC Irvine by the testing agency.
 Please choose Institution Code 4859.

 - Letters of Recommendation Three letters of recommendation are required.
-These may be submitted electronically by your recommenders via the online application system; or paper versions are also accepted.

 - Supplemental Materials: Some programs require submission of additional materials; please contact your program of interest to determine if any additional materials are required.
-Normally any supplemental materials should be mailed to the program to which you are applying.

 - Deadlines Application deadlines differ by program, so please determine the deadline for your program by visiting your program of interest in the Degree Programs section of the website.